alukosdev/ccsp/concepts/encryption/drm.md

 ---
-icon: stop
 label: DRM
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Digital Rights Management (DRM)
+# Digital Rights Management (DRM)*

 ## Acronyms, Abbreviations, and Initialisms